RideWithGPS Available on All Bike Tours

 You will receive the maps and routes two weeks prior to your tour date.
 The emailed link will allow you to download custom VBT maps and route notes to your smartphone for your specific tour, so that you can preview your daily rides.
 An instruction page will be included in your email.

-Can I receive the e-mail with the link sooner than 2 weeks prior to the tour?
+Can I receive the e-mail sooner than 2 weeks prior to the tour?

-It will not be possible to email you the link sooner than 2 weeks before the tour.
+It will not be possible to email you sooner than 2 weeks before the tour.
 You will receive the most up to date maps and routes at that time.

 ALL ABOUT THE PHONE: